 The coalition is collecting petition signatures to support ending the abatement.
 Members of the coalition delivered copies of the report to Council members on Nov.
 15. They plan further visits to Council offices on Nov.
 29, Dec.
 6, and Dec.
 13.

 Gun violence in Nicetown has gotten so bad, said resident Kendra Brooks, that each morning, she worries about sending her 10-year-old daughter off to school.

 “Over the summer, my kids buried a friend every other week,” she told Billy Penn.
 “They’re waking me up every other week saying such-and-such got shot.”

-Flashpoint: Philly's toxic schools, Controller Rhynhart's bombshell audits, and youth healers of PEC
+Flashpoint: Fixing Philly's toxic schools, controller Rebecca Rhynhart's bombshell audits and youth healers of PEC